flycheck/flycheck/doc/manual/api.rst

          Use this function with care, and at best only in major modes which are known to have good support for this feature.

-   .. el:function:: flycheck-error-pos error
+   .. function:: flycheck-error-pos error

       Get the exact buffer position of `error`.

-      Essentially this is the position of the :el:cl-slot:`column` of `error`, if it is not `nil`, or the position of the first non-whitespace character on the :el:cl-slot:`line` of `error` otherwise.
+      Essentially this is the position of the :cl-slot:`column` of `error`, if it is not `nil`, or the position of the first non-whitespace character on the :cl-slot:`line` of `error` otherwise.  @end defun
-      @end defun

-   .. el:function:: flycheck-error-format error
+   .. function:: flycheck-error-format error

       Format `error` as a human-readable string.

 The following functions and variables may be used to analyze the errors of a syntax check.

-.. el:variable:: flycheck-current-errors
+.. variable:: flycheck-current-errors

    This buffer-local variable stores the errors of the last syntax check, sorted by line and column number.

-.. el:function:: flycheck-count-errors errors
+.. function:: flycheck-count-errors errors

    Count the number of errors and warnings in `errors`.

    Return a cons cell :samp:`({no-errors} . {no-warnings})`.

-.. el:function:: flycheck-has-errors-p errors &optional level
+.. function:: flycheck-has-errors-p errors &optional level

    Determine if there are any `errors` with the given `level`.